 Driver assistance systems are one approach of the EU to combat the still high number of persons severely injured or even killed in car accidents year by year.
-The challenging system integration, not only with respect to technical but also economical issues, gave reason for the European PIDEA project EMCPack FASMZS.
-Managed by Fraunhofer ENAS/ASE, Paderborn, and Infineon Technologies AG, Munich, University of Paderborn collaborated with Hella KGaA Hueck & Co, Lippstadt and InnoSenT GmbH, Donnersdorf.
-The targeted 24 GHz FM-CW radar will find multiple uses in the car as illustrated above, while long range automatic cruise control still keeps a domain of 78 GHz systems.
+In the European PIDEA project EMCPack FASMZS, managed by Fraunhofer ENAS/ASE, Paderborn, and Infineon Technologies AG, Munich, University of Paderborn collaborated with Hella KGaA Hueck & Co, Lippstadt and InnoSenT GmbH, Donnersdorf.
+In the development of a 24 GHz FM-CW radar for multiple uses in the car as illustrated above.
+Several ASICs have been developed by Paderborn University in close cooperation with Infineon.
+The chips were fabricated in Infineon's standard 0.13 μm CMOS technology with 6 Cu layers and 1 Al pad top level.